 Wash and cut the rhubarb at both ends and discard the inedible leaves (these are toxic).
-Weigh your rhubarb in order to calculate how much sugar to use: the ratio is a quarter of sugar to fruit (unlike jam, compote is so much healthier!)
+Weigh your rhubarb in order to calculate how much sugar to use: the ratio is a quarter of sugar to fruit.

 Cut into chunks about 3cm and place in a bowl with the sugar.
 Leave to stand for 2-3 hours (or overnight).

 Sieve off the rhubarb juices into a saucepan.
-Add the tea and bring to the boil.
-Reduce the liquid slightly for about 10 minutes, remove the tea then add the rhubarb.
+Add the hibiscus/red fruit tea and bring to the boil.
+Reduce the liquid slightly for no more than 10 minutes.
+Remove the tea then add the rhubarb.

 Bring to the boil, then simmer over a gentle heat for about 15 minutes until the fruit is soft and collapses into a purée.
 Remove from the heat and leave to cool.
 Refrigerate until needed.